michaelmdresser/eve_item_parser/README.md

 # eve_item_parser
 Item (and item list) parsing for EVE Online.
 Check out the tests in `src/lib.rs` for an idea of what this can parse.
-Items are assumed to be line-delimeted.
+Items are assumed to be line-delimited.
 A useful utility for diffing item lists is packaged separately at https://github.com/michaelmdresser/eve_item_diff.
 A practical application can be found at the [EVE Item Diff](https://michaeldresser.io/eve-item-diff.html) site.